,

 Where to Get Elderberries

-Elderberries are common in forests and wooded areas in parts of the U.S., but please don’t try gathering them without an expert.
-There are plants that resemble elderberries that are not safe to eat (or drink).
-The berries also must be properly dried and separated from the leaves and stems or they can cause digestive problems.
+Elderberries are common in forests and wooded areas in parts of the U.S., but be sure to positively identify them before foraging.
+Some plants resemble elderberries but aren’t safe to eat (or drink).
+Raw elderberries are toxic and can cause digestive issues so it’s important to cook them first.

-Rather than forage in the woods for my tea ingredients, I order organic dried elderberries in bulk since they are much less expensive this way.
+Rather than forage in the woods for my tea ingredients, I order certified organic dried elderberries in bulk.
+It’s less time-consuming this way!
 I store them in our deep freezer between uses and they last for years, especially if we — hopefully — stay healthy!

 Store-bought Options

-If illness strikes without dried elderberries on hand, some stores carry good natural brands of elderberry tea like this one as well as ready-made elderberry syrup.
+If illness strikes without dried elderberries on hand, some stores carry good natural brands of elderberry tea like this one.
+You can also find ready-made elderberry syrup.

 Do you use elderberries to ward off sickness?
 What other natural remedies do you swear by?
 Please share!